ricardonovelot/SanPedroEventGuide/README.md

 ## About the Project

-SanPedro is an iOS app designed to provide residents of San Pedro with information on local events.
+SanPedro is an iOS app designed to inform San Pedro residents about upcoming events

 This project showcases the capabilities of SwiftUI as a design tool for creating beautiful, efficient, and user-friendly interfaces.